 - You spend on your resources once and reap benefits forever.

-- Once you achieve success in your SEO, it is a formidable competitive advantage that is not easy to replicate in a short period.
+- Once you succeed in your SEO, it is a formidable competitive advantage that takes work to replicate in a short period.

 What is SEM?